SMS Meaning in Business Messaging (And How It Works)

 A2P SMS works by linking your messaging platform to a carrier’s messaging system.
 Once your message is triggered by an event, such as a new booking or a payment confirmation, the platform sends that message through an SMS gateway.

 A2P SMS is often used in industries that rely on timing, follow-ups, or repeat visits.
-You may have seen it used in appointment-based businesses, shipping and logistics updates, loyalty programs, or simple payment alerts.
+You may have seen it used in appointment-based businesses, shipping and logistics updates, loyalty programs, or payment alerts.

 Multimedia Messaging Service (MMS)

-Unlike SMS, MMS may come at an additional cost and may be charged differently depending on your mobile plan or software provider.
+Unlike SMS, MMS may come at an additional cost and may be charged differently depending on your mobile service plan or software provider.
 Even so, MMS messages can increase response rates and customer attention.

-Platforms like Textellent give you the option to send SMS and MMS.
-You can include images or videos in your outreach campaigns and still control the schedule, message flow, and responses through one system.
+Platforms like Textellent give you the option to send both SMS and MMS.
+You can include images or videos in your outreach campaigns and still control the schedule, message flow, and responses through one SMS system.

 Push Notifications and In-App Messages